Back to Blog

 Step 7: Evaluate Post-Launch Support

-Evaluate post-launch support on these criteria:
+Evaluate post-launch support on these points:

 Red Flags: Walk Away If You See These

-In our experience, these warning signs almost always predict a troubled engagement:
+In our experience, these warning signs almost always predict a troubled engagement.

-• Unrealistically low quotes: If one company quotes INR 5 lakhs and three others quote INR 20-30 lakhs for the same scope, the cheap one is either cutting massive corners or does not understand your requirements.
+• Unrealistically low quotes: If one company quotes INR 5 lakhs and three others quote INR 20-30 lakhs for the same scope, the cheap one is either cutting major corners or does not understand your requirements.

 • Resistance to signing an NDA: Legitimate companies have no issue with NDAs.
 Resistance suggests they may reuse your ideas or code for other clients.